emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Screenshots ==
+1. Screenshot of the share button widget when a user clicks on it.
+2. Screenshot of the WordPress share menu.
+3. Screenshot of the Email Form share menu.
+4. Screenshot of the Advertisement.
+5. Screenshot of the Follow menu.
+6. Screenshot of the Analytics (1).
+7. Screenshot of the Analytics (2).
-1. The settings interface
+8. Screenshot of the settings interface
-2. Button preview in content
+9. Screenshot of button preview in content
-3. Button preview in sidebar
+10. Screenshot of button preview in sidebar
-4. Floating Bar button preview (registered version)
+11. Screenshot of floating Bar button preview (registered version)

 == Changelog ==
 = 1.0 =